 We are happy to provide a complimentary lunch but unfortunately, travel and subsistence cannot be reimbursed.

 Contract of employment

 During your training you are employed by a Lead Employer Trust (LET).
 The LET will be the employer for GP trainees for the duration of their GP training and any queries relating to salaries, holiday, study leave, terms and conditions of service should be discussed with them.
 You will receive a Welcome Pack including your formal employment contract directly from the LET.

 The salary will be based on the Trainee Practitioner scale with variations for those GP Trainees entering the Programme with additional relevant experience.
 Details of the current scale can be obtained from the LET.

 You are responsible for organising and managing your own accommodation during GP Training.
 The Programme may be able to signpost options for new trainees, unfamiliar with the area, looking for inspiration.
 We suggest that you bear in mind travel-to-work time when choosing accommodation.

 The LET will advise you of any expenses that can be claimed and how you go about it.

-On starting their first appointment to General Practice, all GP Trainees must have a full current driving license.
-In the unfortunate situation where a trainee does NOT possess a full driving license when in a General Practice post, he/she will be expected to provide equivalent transport for themselves - e.g. a chauffeured service while 'on call'.
+On starting their first appointment to General Practice, all GP Trainees must have a full current driving license or have other arrangements in place.
+Doctors in training are expected to provide equivalent transport for themselves if they do not hold a valid driving licence - e.g. a chauffeured service while 'on call'.